Van Permit Scheme

 What is the Van Permit Scheme?

-From Monday 13th July 2020, the Permit Scheme for vans and trailers will be reintroduced to the site daily between 1.30pm – 3.30pm.
-Remember if you are visiting the site with a van or trailer you must obtain a Van/Trailer Permit.
+Vans and trailers must have a permit to enable them to visit the Household Waste Recycling Centre.
+They can visit the site at New Inn daily between 1.30pm-2.30pm.
+You can request a van/trailer permit here or contact Call Torfaen on 01495 762200.
 There is an administration charge of £5 for each van and trailer permit.
 Each permit entitles you to one visit to the Household Waste Recycling Centre.
 Each household can apply for up to 10 permits per year.

 The rules for the site to incorporate social distancing are simple; if you haven’t booked a slot you won’t be allowed into the site.
 We want to make sure that everyone who needs to visit the site can do so and this will only happen if everyone follows the rules.

 Permits can only be issued to residents of Torfaen.
 The site attendant will check your Permit when you arrive at the site, as well as your proof of address, for instance a recent utility bill, to ensure the waste is from your home.

 Why have Permits?